gaggioma/SpaceShooter/README.md

 - generates enemies
 - check if shot impacts enemy
 - check that all components stay inside a perimetral bounds
-- create listener for user interaction
+- create the listener for user interaction

 ### Spacecraft